 With budget cuts and other pressures, many schools no longer have a high school paper or literary journal.
 Some schools have a publication that comes out "whenever possible."
 In a few cases, schools maintain the tradition of a high school paper but don't accept submissions from large numbers of students.
 Any teenager can submit to our magazine, not just the few fortunate to be on the staff of their school paper.
 While school papers are only distributed within the school community, our print magazine reaches over 300,000 teenagers every month and many more on the Web.

 How do I get published?

 Over 100,000 students submit work for publication each year, and our editors review each individual piece.
 If approved, the submission is first published on our website.
 From there, our editors chose the best of the best to include in our monthly print magazine.
 Click here to see our submission guidelines and to submit your work.

 How are Teen Ink's magazine and books different?

-The magazine enters its twenty fourth year in September 2012.
-The Teen Ink book series is a compilation of the very best of the pieces previously published in the magazine, with seven books already available nationwide.
+The magazine celebrated its 25th anniversary in 2013.
+The Teen Ink book series is a compilation of the very best of the pieces previously published in the magazine, with eight books already available nationwide.